Intellection/chex/research/GITHUB_RELEASE_PLAN.md

 # 2. Verify artifact was created
 ls -lh test_cache/
-# Should see: chex-nif-2.17-aarch64-apple-darwin-0.2.1.tar.gz
+# Should see: natch-nif-2.17-aarch64-apple-darwin-0.2.1.tar.gz

 # 3. Inspect tarball contents
-tar -tzf test_cache/chex-nif-*.tar.gz
+tar -tzf test_cache/natch-nif-*.tar.gz
-# Should see: chex_fine.so (or .dylib/.dll)
+# Should see: natch_fine.so (or .dylib/.dll)

 # 4. Test installation from tarball
 rm -rf _build deps priv/*.so
-mix deps.clean chex --unlock
+mix deps.clean natch --unlock
 mix deps.get
 # Should extract from tarball instead of compiling